People Skills: The Secret Within Every Great Communicator! #peopleskills

-What People Skills Lessons to Learn From This?
+What People Skills Lessons to Learn From This Need for Security?

 - Be very self-aware of how you fill your need for security.
 Whether it’s through deep introspection or great communication, the need can also make you inflexible.
+The awareness can counteract that and make you adaptable.
 Every relationship — at work and home — requires flexibility and adaptation to others’ needs.

-- In teamwork, understand the security needs of your teammates.
+- Teammates, understand the security needs of each other.
 Your collaboration will soar when you understand what makes each person feel secure enough to takes necessary risks.